hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 	- You can also go into each PoseArray and change the color so the pose arrows are individually identifiable
 		- It's recommended to change the true pose to green

+Note - these are a bit old, may be nonsense now....
 Node descriptions -
 - aruco_pose_estimation_node in aruco_pose_estimation.py
 	- Inputs: Camera images